pathomasco-beep/World-builder-roleplay/README.md

 - "Create a world inspired by Wuxia cultivation novels"
 - "I want a single city-state, political intrigue focused"

-The world-builder guides you through each layer, asking for your input and validation at every step.
+Three generation speeds:

+Collaborative (default): full control, validate each layer individually
+Fast: layers batched into 4-5 passes, world ready in 5-7 exchanges
+Surprise: Claude generates everything autonomously, you discover it during roleplay

 Generation adapts to scope (continent-scale down to single-city sandboxes).

 ### Playing in your world